tap349/tap349.github.io/_posts/2018-12-19-elixir-flow.md

 ```

 it's important to note that there can be max `max_demand` items in the pipe
+at any given moment - that is in one stage because each item is processed by
+multiple operations in the same stage (if there is no partitioning).

-at any given moment. say, there are 2 Flow operations in the pipe:
+say, there are 2 Flow operations in the pipe:

 - `max_demand` is 1